Andrew Gross

 Watson and Golden associated a man's recognition of the physical loss of his foreskin with bitterness, depression, frustration, recurrent nightmares, powerlessness, trauma, and suicidal thoughts.
 Watson has stated that common emotional reactions include "anger (47%), shock (40%), and sorrow (35%)."
 [30]

-Researchers who support circumcision as a parental choice have argued that exposure to intactivist myths may cause psychological harm.
+A team of pro circumcision researchers argued that exposure to intactivist myths may cause psychological harm.
 "Gullible men with little or no critical judgement or scientific understanding may succumb to the barrage of anti-circumcision arguments they read and become convinced that their circumcision is at the root of their sexual problems...
 The stress caused by a belief that they are victims of their newborn circumcision, and that they had no say in the 'circumcision decision', may lead such men to develop psychological problems."
 The researchers concluded, "Harm felt by some men likely stems from belief in pervasive anti-circumcision propaganda portraying circumcision as harmful."
 [32]

 RECOVERY